tuhinmallick/Stable-Diffusion-Inpaint/README.md

 ## Inpainting with Stable Diffusion

-In this project, I focused on the inpainting task, providing a good codebase to easily fine-tune or training the model from scratch.
+In this project, I focused on the inpainting task, providing a good codebase to easily fine-tune or train the model from scratch.

 ### **Reference Sampling Script**

 Here is provided a simple reference sampling script for inpainting.

-For this use case, you should need to specify a ```path/to/input_folder/``` that contains image paired with their mask (e.g., image1.png - image1_mask.png) and a ```path/to/output_folder/``` where the generated images will be saved.
+For this use case, you should need to specify a ```path/to/input_folder/``` that contains an image paired with their mask (e.g., image1.png - image1_mask.png) and a ```path/to/output_folder/``` where the generated images will be saved.

-To have meaningful results, you should download inpainting weights provided by the authors as baseline with:
+To have meaningful results, you should download inpainting weights provided by the authors as a baseline with:

 ```
 wget -O models/ldm/inpainting_big/model_compvis.ckpt https://ommer-lab.com/files/latent-diffusion/inpainting_big.zip --no-check-certificate
 ```

-N.B. even if the file was provided as a zip file, it corresponds to [a checkpoint file saved with pytorch-lightning](https://github.com/CompVis/stable-diffusion/issues/17#issuecomment-1232756078).
+N.B.
+Even if the file was provided as a zip file, it corresponds to [a checkpoint file saved with pytorch-lightning](https://github.com/CompVis/stable-diffusion/issues/17#issuecomment-1232756078).

 #### **Usage example with original weights**

 The following command will take all the images in the ```indir``` folder that has a "_mask" pair and generate the inpainted counterparts saving them in ```outdir``` with the model defined in ```yaml_profile``` loading the weights from the ```ckpt``` path.
-Each of the image filepaths will be prefixed with ```prefix```.
+Each of the image file paths will be prefixed with ```prefix```.
 The ```device``` used in such sample is the first indexed gpu.